-A healthier, more active workforce means reduced absenteeism and increased productivity, and

-It can benefit less active groups in particular - cycling and walking are simple, low-cost and effective ways for some of the most inactive people in society to incorporate physical activity into

-It is also good for the environment - journeys made on foot or by bike rather than car will reduce

-In order to realise the potential of cycling, there is a need to create a physical and cultural environment in which more people feel confident to cycle.
-Achieving higher levels of cycling will require a concerted and long-term effort to deliver infrastructure improvements, training and
+- A healthier, more active workforce means reduced absenteeism and increase productivity, and reduced congestion means better journey time reliability. - It can benefit less active groups in particular - cycling and walking are simple low-cost and effective ways for some of the most inactive people in society to incorporate physical activity into their daily lives. - It is also good for the environment journeys made on foot or by bike rather than car will reduce emissions and can make for a more pleasant local environment - In order to realise the potential of cycling, there is a need to create a physical and cultural environment in which more people feel confident to cycle.
+Achieving higher levels of cycling will require a concerted and long-term effort to deliver infrastructu improvements, training and promotional measures.

-1 To double the number of cycling trips in Braintree District from 2021 levels by 2030 at our

-2 To cultivate a mind-set that sees cycling as a normal, enjoyable and everyday activity for the

-To develop a safer and more legible cycle network for cyclists to give greater assurance,

-4 To encourage the uptake of cycling amongst a broader cross section of the community, making

-- To support cycling to ensure access to jobs and services, both in urban and rural areas, in so 5 doing, supporting the local economy. - 6 To work with relevant partners, looking for opportunities to support and enable improved cycle access in rural areas. - 7 Using this strategy to work with partners to help reduce emissions, congestion and the environmental impact of transport as well as supporting the work of partners to ensure that new cycle routes help in reducing emissions.
+r 1 To double the number of cycling trips in Braintree District from 2021 levels by 2030 at our monitored counter sites and other key routes.
+2 To cultivate a mind-set that sees cycling as a normal, enjoyable and everyday activity for the majority of short journeys. ed 3 To develop a safer and more legible cycle network for cyclists to give greater assurance, particularly for less experienced cyclists. e, he ite 4 To encourage the uptake of cycling amongst a broader cross section of the community, making it more inclusive.
+5 To support cycling to ensure access to jobs and services, both in urban and rural areas, in so doing, supporting the local economy. nt.
+6 To work with relevant partners, looking for opportunities to support and enable improved cycle access in rural areas. e 7 Using this strategy to work with partners to help reduce emissions, congestion and the environmental impact of transport as well as supporting the work of partners to ire ensure that new cycle routes help in reducing emissions.

-THE STRATEGY 5
+5 THE STRATEGY

-Central to achieving these objectives we have set out the following strategic actions to deliver the growth in cycling we want to see as a Local Authority.
+Central to achieving these objectives we have set out the following strategic actions to deliver the growth in cycling.
 All of these areas are underpinned by our intention to make cycling safer for all through, audit, design, promotion and training.